ABoehlen/skyplot2pano/README.md

 ## Test file

-You can use the enclosed file dhm1000.dtm for test purposes.
+You can use the enclosed file dhm1000.dtm for testing purposes.
 This is a version of the DHM25 digital elevation model with a 1000 m grid.

 Reference:
 Federal Office of Topography swisstopo